 Secondly, the search for rental homes that offer all-inclusive rent options has increased exponentially.

 Most renters exploring bills-included tenancies have genuine concerns about the skyrocketing cost of living, including the impending rise in energy bills.
 Given the energy price cap only lasts till March 2023 who knows what will happen next.
-Switching to a purpose build to rent property also comes with the guarantee of lower bills due to the energy efficiency of build to rent homes, A*** appliances, double or triple glazing and great thermal insulation.
-Having personally lived in a build to rent property at Angel Gardens in Manchester (which is Moda Living's flagship development), I can vouch for the fact that even when it was snowing outside the peoperty was still warm and comfortable without bothering to put the heating on - not something I expected in the UK.
+Switching to a purpose tenants-what-it-means-for-the-uk-build-to-rent-sector'>build to rent property also comes with the guarantee of lower bills due to the energy efficiency of tenants-what-it-means-for-the-uk-build-to-rent-sector'>build to rent homes, A*** appliances, double or triple glazing and great thermal insulation.
+Having personally lived in a tenants-what-it-means-for-the-uk-build-to-rent-sector'>build to rent property at Angel Gardens in Manchester (which is Moda Living's flagship development), I can vouch for the fact that even when it was snowing outside the peoperty was still warm and comfortable without bothering to put the heating on - not something I expected in the UK.
 In such situations it is a win win for the Build to Rent developer to consider a 'bills-included rent' particularly if smart tech is introduced to prevent scenarios such as residents leaving heating full on then opening the windows!
 Or temperature limiters to prevent heating an apartment when the ambient temperature is at a reasonable level as is not unknown in the hotel industry.

 Rents are consistently higher in the UK because of the shortage of rental properties and rising demand.
 The average monthly rent outside the capital witnessed a steep rise of 19 percent over the pre-pandemic period.
 A bills-included apartment may insulate tenants against the prospect of paying higher rents that strain their monthly budgets.
 Arguably right now renters increasingly prefer bills-included features to any other facility in a BTR home.
 The growth in enquiries for bills-included tenancies compared with last year stands over 36 percent.